raffomania/knakk/README.md

 ### 🤖 GitHub Actions

 The `.github/workflows/release.yml` file contains an example CI workflow for automatically exporting the project and uploading it to itch.io.
-There's still a bug in headless export, which is why this action is disabled for the moment.

 ### 🖊 Code style